tanaya137/node-mqtt-analytical-balance-simulator/README.md

 3. Based on the weighted probabilities, a random state is simulated (Dynamic Weight/NotExecutable/Overload/Underload).
 4. This node app is continuously publishing the  instrument simulator data every second to the public broker.
 5. The device has subscribed to the instrument published data through the broker.
-6. Driver app can send this data to the Front end app based on command (API request).
+6. Driver app can send this data to the Front end app based on (S, SI, SIR) command /API request.

 WEIGHTS: